eurasian woodcock

 BASC supports a self-regulatory approach and is opposed to all the restriction proposals.

-In our response we will be recommending that Defra (for England), the Welsh government and Scottish government endorse BASC’s sustainable shooting code of practice rather than pursuing unnecessary and unevidenced restrictions.
+In our consultation response we will be recommending that Defra (for England), the Welsh government and Scottish government endorse BASC’s sustainable shooting code of practice rather than pursuing unnecessary and unevidenced restrictions.

 Adding more species to the quarry lists